fusion94/fusion94.org/src/content/blog/2025-10-25-garmin-golf-improvement-plan.md

 ### ⛳ Round Goals

 - Play **2 rounds** on familiar courses.
-- Don’t change anything about your game — play as usual.
+- Don’t change anything about your game.
+Play as usual.
 - Upload rounds immediately to the Garmin Golf app.

 ### 📊 Data Review